live slow, bike fast

 Hey :~) it’s me, Celina.

-I believe it is in my greater purpose to create art that connects people to their natural environments.
+I believe it is in my greater purpose to illuminate the connection between our inner and outer landscapes.
 I am not interested in doing things, to do things.
 I am here to create work that reflects fluctuating landscapes, activism with functionality to impact generations beyond my existence.

 Art will out live us all, after all.